-5. Remind congressmen of the appropriations and continue to ask for the 52 million dollar increase.
+5. Remind Congressmen of the appropriations and continue to ask for the 52 million dollar increase.

 They were notified during policy seminar but this weekend is extremely crucial timing given that decisions will be made by early next week.
 We need to contact or representatives!
 COE sent out a sample message we can all post on our reps Facebook and twitter accounts.

 6. Program officers have been out doing site visits, campus selected randomly.
-UNLV and Sonoma State were just a few mentioned of already have had a visit.
+UNLV and Sonoma State were just a few mentioned as already having had a visit.

 7. Policy Seminar Updates

 i.
-Good attendance at Policy Seminar and we had 89% of our representatives were
+Good attendance at Policy Seminar and we had 89% of our representatives

 visited.